3 Days in Kraków, Poland

 The Jewish Quarter Of Kazimierz

-We decided to head to the Jewish Quarter of Kazimierz and it felt more authentic with each step.
-We often seek out photography exhibits and a visit to the Galicia Jewish Museum was first on our agenda.
+We decided to head to the Jewish Quarter of Kazimierz, and it felt more authentic with each step.
+We often seek out photography exhibits, and a visit to the Galicia Jewish Museum was at the top of our agenda.

-It was a moving collection of color photographs illuminating the years after World War II until the current day; portraying the decline of the Jewish presence in Poland and current activities.
+It was a moving collection of color photographs, illuminating the years after World War II up to the present day, portraying the decline of the Jewish presence in Poland and current activities.

 The Jewish Quarter of Kazimierz in Krakow, Poland